jsong2958/Go-Chip8/README.md

 ## Prerequisites

-Must download SDL2 Library for your os platform, which is included in the go-sdl2 documentation
+Must download SDL2 Library for your OS platform, which is included in the go-sdl2 documentation

 ## Usage